LukaVerzijl/Coming-soon-page/README.md

-## Hii!
+## Yello!

 This is my comming soon website.
-Full site soon :D
+Full site out now at redlucraft.nl